Application Essay Guidelines

 - Technical tool author who creates or leads the team that develops a security tool whether open source or commercial

-As a resource for you, we have posted a number of essays by faculty members and fellow students that either further define the core competencies or discuss additional competencies.
 What is the difference between a manager and a leader?
 A successful leader needs all of the same competencies as a manager, but some of the competencies must be more developed.
 For instance, vision.
 You can be a successful manager with a minimal capability for vision.
 In fact, that is something Human Resources may look for in an industry that is based on repeatable tasks.
 However, you cannot lead without vision.
 The Security Thought Leaders interview series introduces a number of visionary leaders in the information assurance industry.
 In addition, you must have power beyond your positional power, the authority that comes with your role or job description.
-For many students in the MSISE program, this will lead to something called expert power; people will want to be on your team partly because of your knowledge of technical security.
+For many students in the MSISE program, this will lead to something called expert power people will want to be on your team partly because of your knowledge of technical security.
 Our goal is for you to be able to work at the highest technical level in your organization.
-The students in the MSISM program will also receive courses and assignments to develop expert power; people will want to work with you because they feel that you have both programmatic skills and a strong understanding of technical issues.
+The students in the MSISM program will also receive courses and assignments to develop expert power, people will want to work with you because they feel that you have both programmatic skills and a strong understanding of technical issues.
 They will look for you to be a bridge between management and technical groups in your organization.

 Senior Leadership and Statesmanship